Stewardship

 DISCIPLESHIP IN THE NEW NORMAL

-In a recent article on year-round stewardship, Bill Cruse, an Episcopal priest in the Diocese of Newark, New Jersey, wrote:
+In an article on year-round stewardship, Bill Cruse, an Episcopal priest in the Diocese of Newark, New Jersey, wrote:

 “In the beginning God created everything.
 And God saw that it all was good.
 And it is good!
 It is stunning that God created it all ‘ex nihlo’ – out of nothing.
 For those who have chaired or co-chaired the annual stewardship campaign, it can really feel as if we are trying to create something out of nothing.